-Here is another case of cause and effect: Are the wheels of a car responsible for heading in a certain direction or is it the turning of the steering wheel, or is it vice versa?
-There might exist some odd cases where the former situation is valid, but the wheels/steering components are so tightly connected to each other, that, if we would not know better, we would have a very hard time to see objectively what the cause is and what the effect might be.
+Here is another case of cause and effect: Are the wheels of a car responsible for heading in a certain direction or is it the turning of the steering wheel?
+There might exist some odd cases where the former situation is valid, but the wheels/steering components are so tightly connected to each other, that, if we would not know better (we have never seen a car before), we would have a very hard time to see objectively what the cause is and what the effect might be.
 When we change our direction of travel, the tolerance in the system would be the only way to find out the cause.

 This is called hysteresis.
 What lags behind would be ipso facto the effect.
+We would discover that the steering wheel is the cause of the wheels to change direction.
 Grasping this principle is crucial to also have a better idea regarding our climate.